polkadot-developers/substrate-docs/content/md/en/docs/fundamentals/transaction-types.md

 Signed transactions are the most common type of transaction.
 As an example, assume you have an account with some number of tokens.
-If you want to transfer tokens to Alice, you can call the `pallet_balances::Call::transfer` function in the Balances pallet.
+If you want to transfer tokens to Alice, you can call the `pallet_balances::RuntimeCall::transfer` function in the Balances pallet.
 Because your account is used to make this call, your account key is used to sign the transaction.
 As the requester, you would typically be responsible for paying a fee to have your request processed.
 Optionally, you could also tip the block author to give your transaction higher priority.